SoiZig

 • Japa (mantra repetition).

-āsanas (physical postures); yoga nidrā (guided deep relaxation); prāṇāyāma (breathing practices); and a brief meditation. Āsanas include sun salutations, back bends, forward bends, inversions, and spinal twists.
+āsanas (physical postures); yoga nidrā (guided deep relaxation); prāṇāyāma (breathing practice); and a brief meditation. Āsanas include sun salutations, back bends, forward bends, inversions, and spinal twists.

-As ways to facilitate the student centering the mind and going inward, in addition to the different practices included in each class (described above), in an Integral Yoga Hatha class:
+As ways to facilitate the students to be present, centering the mind, deepening their connection to themselves, calming their nervous systems, and supporting harmony of body/breath, mind and feelings, in addition to the different practices included in each class (described above), in an Integral Yoga Hatha class the:

 • students are encouraged to engage in their practice with an easeful, meditative approach, without rushing or straining; and to skip, shorten, or modify any practice offered, in keeping with the experience of comfort and self-care.